jphaugla/awsDB2ToAuroraPostgres/README.md

 * find "Install Data Server Client".  follow prompts to install

 ### Install IBM Data Studio

 * On Windows machine, download IBM Data Studio client software [Download Data Studio](https://mrs-ux.mrs-prod-7d4bdc08e7ddc90fa89b373d95c240eb-0000.us-south.containers.appdomain.cloud/marketing/iwm/platform/mrs/assets/DownloadList?source=swg-idside&lang=en_US)
 * Click on download link for Windows
 * After download completes, expand the zip file
-* Within the ibm_ds4130_win foldor, Double-click the launchpad.exe and follow the prompts to install
+* Within the ibm_ds4130_win folder, Double-click the launchpad.exe and follow the prompts to install

 ### Install git

 Git is needed to pull this repository onto the windows machine.
 The repository has some needed scripts.
 * Got to the [git download](https://git-scm.com/)
 * Download the latest git release for windows
 * Double-click on the git exe file and follow the prompts to install
 * clone the git project using a windows DOC command line

 ```bash
 cd "Desktop\DMS Workshop"
 git clone https://github.com/jphaugla/awsDB2ToAuroraPostgres.git
 ```

 ### SCT

 Return back to the DMS and SCT steps using the SQL Server to Amazon Aurora PostgreSQL

 * Start back at this point in the [guide](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres.html)